This post may contain affiliate links. Read the full disclosure

 You can also do a half-day tour and visit the remaining attractions of interest at your own pace afterwards!

 On our final day, we did a little shopping, and a whole lot of walking, checking out parts of the city on foot and enjoying lots of glorious food.
 We also spent a little time in the SkyTower casino, watching the high rollers risking big cash.

 And of course, Simon insisted we stop at a quaint little pub for a beer – something he never misses the opportunity to do!
 Then it was back to the airport to fly home to Australia, that being the end of our 3-day Auckland itinerary.

 We really enjoyed Auckland.
 The sights were lovely.
 With the harbour and cityscape, Auckland actually reminded us of Sydney… minus the crowds.
 The food was amazing.
 Lamb shanks, seafood, juicy steak.
 Yum!
 And our accommodation was perfect for a short stay.

-We flew with Jetstar Australia, however there are many airlines that fly direct to Auckland, depending on where in the world you are travelling from.
-Webjet is a great flight comparison website.
+We flew with Air New Zealand, and it was a short 2.5 hour flight from Brisbane.
+There are many airlines that fly direct to Auckland, depending on where in the world you are travelling from.

 You can book a half day city tour, similar to the one we took, which will provide bus travel and sightseeing around the city.
 Our tour included the following Auckland sights, which can also be booked individually before you travel:

 If you have 2 weeks in New Zealand, or longer, you can cover a lot of ground and see much more than beautiful Auckland, and possibly even get to New Zealand’s South Island too!

 Our next trip will definitely be a self-paced driving holiday with the kids over a couple of weeks.